astrolovesdata/Projects/toy_shop/data_load.md

-Below is a **clean section you can place in your GitHub README** explaining only the **data loading process** you went through.
-This documents the troubleshooting and shows you understand **real-world database ingestion issues**.

----

 # Data Loading Process (MySQL)

 The Maven Fuzzy Factory dataset contains several large CSV files (over **1.6 million rows combined**).
 Due to the size of the dataset, the tables were imported using MySQL’s high-performance bulk loading method: